WIN A Family Panto Ticket for The Mayflower!

 Congratulations to Mr S McLean who won a £100 voucher for the Old Mill Restaurant in last month’s competition.

 At Castles Furniture you’ll be spoilt for choice with their vast range of furniture and accessories.
 From traditional designs to modern, industrial to glamorous; Castles offers high quality items at competitive prices.
 They have new ranges being added frequently so they’re always sure to have perfect pieces for every room of your house.
 To find out more visit their Cosham showroom or shop online, and get your home looking stunning in no time!

-All you have to do is find the competition in this months’ edition and count how many pairs of scissors are hidden throughout the magazine.
-Click below to send us your answer by noon on Wednesday 20 June.
+All you have to do is find the competition in this month’s edition and count how many TABLES are hidden throughout the magazine.
+Click below to send us your answer by noon on Wednesday 18 December.
 We hope you’re a winner!

 Please contact us with the details and we can run your listing for FREE!